davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-07-18-azure-functions-powershell.md

 ## Environment

-Azure Functions is a shared environment.
-This means that you will unlikely get a dedicated runner for yourself to run your functions.
+Azure Functions on the free tier (app service) is a shared environment.
+This means that you won't get a dedicated runner for yourself to run your functions.
 This shouldn't cause too many issues, permitted that Microsoft can scale the number of runners quickly enough if need be.
 I don't want my customers to wait just because my job is queued up to be executed.
+There is however the option to change over to a different app service plan to get dedicated runners.
+Check here for more info: <https://azure.microsoft.com/en-gb/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview/>
 As of writing this article the PowerShell environment comes with PowerShell version 4 and the following configuration:

 ```